 India currently has the second highest smartphone ownership in the world after China.
 While the number of feature phone users have been taken over by smartphone users, the features that once were restricted to high-end phones are now finding a place in cheaper phones as well.

-One major feature that most of us look for in a phone is the camera.
-And not just the rear camera, nowadays users look for a convincing front camera as well.
+A good camera is a highly prefered feature on any smartphone.
+Not just the rear camera, but users also look for a convincing front camera as well.
 No wonder OEMs are well aware of this fact, so they refrain from making any compromise in the camera department these days.

 There are some brands that are marketing their devices as camera phones to target a specific segment of customers.
 We would advise you to not fall for such marketing tricks and read as many reviews as possible before you choose your smartphone.